reinvantveer/reinvantveer.github.io/_posts/2022-03-26-a-generative-life-drawing-model.md

 machine learning model development.

 Things that may help:
-- normalizing/whitening of your input data.
+- Normalizing/whitening of your input data.
 Deep neural nets generally need data with mean 0 and unit variance.
 In my case, I already used either feature-wise normalization or sample-wise normalisation, but no whitening.

--
+- Lowering the learning rate.
+In my case, this helped to debug things.
+At the very least it allows you to see how the model losses develop.
+- Fix your loss function.
+Maybe there's a mathematical error or a bug in there somewhere.
+Look closely.

+In my case, I switched from a binary cross-entropy to a mean squared error to calculate the image reconstruction loss.
+Why this helps in the first place is still beyond me.
+The reasons to choose either one of these loss functions is quite complex.